leinada/UD/capstone_BigData_Sparkify/README.md

-# Predicting customer churns with Spark
+# Predicting customer churn with Spark and cloud computing

 ### Table of Contents